 When better quality is needed: post-edit machine translation

 The translation quality produced by machine translation is not sufficient as such in many situations.
-If the documentation to be translated needs to be easy to understand and, especially, if the documentation is critical in terms of safety, the appropriate solution is post-edited machine translation or traditional translation by a professional translator.
+For example, if the content has humor or emotion attached to it (e.g. marketing content), or its accuracy is critical to people's safety or security, then we recommend post-edited machine translation or traditional translation by a professional translator.

-One of the benefits of this process is the delivery time – it is often shorter than with translation performed by a human translation from start to finish.
+One of the benefits of this process is the delivery time – it's often shorter than with translation performed solely by a human translator from start to finish.
 However, the shorter schedule requires that the original machine translation output is of sufficiently good quality.

-For the translation of user manuals, marketing materials and other public documents, a human translator is still recommended.
-A human professional can introduce deeper meanings and desired nuances into the text.
+For the translation of client-facing materials, marketing content and other public documents, a human translator is still recommended.
+A human professional can introduce deeper meanings and desired cultural nuances into the text.
 Only a human can interpret, for instance, the multi-level meanings of a journalistic or literary text.
 Machine translation is not fully replacing human translators, but it can help humans with texts that would otherwise probably not be translated at all.

-However, machine translation is not a solution for all translation needs.
+As we've said from the start, machine translation is not the right approach for all content types.
 When an understandable, useful and reviewed text is needed fast, the combination of machine translation and post-editing can be the right choice.
-When the best translation quality is called for, or the text type is difficult for a machine translation engine, the use of a human translator should be selected.
+When the best translation quality is called for, or the text type is complex for a machine translation engine to work with, then the language skills of human translators are the only solution.